vim-scripts/pytest.vim/README.rst

 Python Objects
 --------------
-For running tests the plugin provides 3 arguments with an optional one.
+For running tests the plugin provides 4 arguments with an optional one.
 These arguments are::

     class
     method
+    function
     file

-As you may expect, those will focus on the tests for the current class, method or the whole file.
+As you may expect, those will focus on the tests for the current class, method, function or the whole file.

 If you are in a class and want to run all the tests for that class, you would call this plugin like::